CindyTemple/FinalProject/preposal.md

 Will use three dimensional code to program a tetris game.
 Group members have circuit materials from another class and would like to see what they can do with force sensors and accelerometers to modify the game

+Raspberry pi laser game.
+Several lasers with sensors, if one is triggered, lets the player know with either a sound or connected to website/app that lets you know you tripped a wire

+Raspberry pi LED light controlled with voice project - could make some kind of picture out of the LED lights or something more creative than what the project is suggesting

+Snake game but the direction changes with the force sensor

 ## If you plan to collaborate with one or two classmates, what are their names?

 Sneha Gonipati